 Carola is a breast cancer survivor.
 She writes about health, chronic illness, and disabilities.

 After I was diagnosed with breast cancer in 2011, I was amazed at how the people around me reacted to the news.
-Suddenly, they were asking me some strange questions about my diet and lifestyle.
+Suddenly, they asked me some strange questions about my diet and lifestyle.
 What was I eating?
 Was I exercising?
 It made me feel guilty – as if they were trying to blame me for developing cancer.
 I also have heard many different theories about what causes cancer.

 Some reports suggest that products containing parabens, aluminum compounds, and other substances may be harmful to the skin or the body.
 There is no conclusive evidence, however, that these products cause breast cancer, says the National Cancer Institute and other researchers.

 Some people believe that using a microwave will release harmful material that will cause cancer.
 Containers that are labeled as microwave-safe containers, however, should be fine.
 Anything that is not labeled as microwave-safe may leech chemicals into food while being microwaved, but there is no scientific evidence so far that these chemicals are carcinogenic.